strikerlie/CaptureOneToMany/docs/README.md

 * Layer Mask Ramping
     - Due to missing API for get/draw gradient layer mask

-* Deflicker
-    - I already created a Script for Deficker, but due to Color Readout bug in CaptureOne(or maybe my coding issue?) , need to wait CaptureOne fix.
-    - You can try CaptureOneToMany-500-Defilcker.applescript, but color readout value is not match the image.

 * Adjustment not edit in Layer
     - My fault, I still thinking Pros&Cons.
 Should I do it?